cs-education/sysbuild/docs/getting_started.md

     cd sysbuild/
     ```

+4. Install project-wide dependencies.
-4. Run the setup script to create the recommended Git remotes:
+    This will also run the setup script to create the recommended Git remotes and install Git hooks:

     ```
-    ./scripts/setup.sh
+    npm install
     ```